Pickledire/LearningProjects/README.md

-# BrendensProjects
+# Practice Projects
-Brendens Practice codes
+This is me learning how to code, and the beginning of my journey